-Mortgage insurance vs. homeowners insurance: What’s the difference?
+Mortgage insurance vs. homeowners Insurance

 Homeowners insurance covers you and your home in the event of property damage or an accident, while mortgage insurance protects your lender if you fail to pay your mortgage.